Chapter 6: No Story Left Behind

 Step Six: Take Five (Breathe Deep and Slow).

-When that timer goes off, I take a five-minute break.
+When the timer goes off, I take a five-minute break.

 First, I check my breathing.
-I let my attention sink into my lower belly.
-I keep it there until my breathing slows.
-It helps calm my nervous system after re-entering intense memories.
+I let my attention sink into my lower belly and stay there until it slows.
+This helps settle my nervous system after re-entering intense memories.

-Breathing deep and slow before continuing helps make sure we don’t go too far too fast.
+Taking slow, deep breaths before continuing helps me make sure I don’t go too far too fast.

 Step Seven: Repeat until complete.